adlnet/xAPI-Spec/xAPI.md

 be in months or years.
 * On receiving a Duration with more that 0.01 second precision, the LRS SHOULD* NOT reject the request but MAY truncate the Duration property to 0.01 second precision.
-* When comparing Statements, any precision beyond 0.01 second precision SHOULD* NOT be included in the comparison.
+* When comparing Durations, any precision beyond 0.01 second precision SHOULD* NOT be included in the comparison.

 <a name="partthree"/>